bmcginnis827/cory-wpplugins/README.md

-SSH in and switch to root: `sudo su` (enter root password when promopted)
+SSH in and switch to root: `sudo su` (enter root password when prompted)

 Navigate into wordpress directory: `/var/www/html/wordpress`